thenuwij/AVR-Elevator-Simulator/README.md

 # AVR2560 Elevator Simulator

 This project simulates a real-world elevator system using the Atmega2560 microcontroller.
 The elevator accepts user inputs through a keypad and provides output via an LCD, LEDs, and a rotating motor.
 It also includes core safety features such as an emergency return mechanism.
+This was developed as the final project for the course DESN2000.

 **Developed by:**
 Thenuja Wijesuriya, Zhongtai Zhang, Yicong Chen, Yuanxu Sun